KTBB-FM

-KTBB-FM (97.5 MHz) is a commercial radio station licensed to Troup, Texas, serving the Tyler-Longview market.
-It simulcasts a news/talk format with its sister station KTBB 600 AM.
+KTBB-FM (97.5 FM) is a commercial radio station licensed to Troup, Texas, United States, serving the Tyler-Longview market.
+It simulcasts a talk format with its sister station KTBB (600 AM).
 The stations are owned by Paul Gleiser, through licensee ATW Media, LLC.

-Studios for KTBB-AM-FM are co-located with KRWR in the Woodgate Centre office building at 1001 ESE Loop 323, at the intersection with New Copeland Road.
+Studios for KTBB-AM-FM are located in the Woodgate Centre office building at 1001 ESE Loop 323.
 The FM transmitter is on County Road 246 South in Tyler, Texas.